eclipse-theia/theia-website/src/docs/user_ai.md

 - **Stop MCP Server**: Use the command `"MCP: Stop MCP Server"` to stop a running server.

 When a server starts, a notification is displayed confirming the operation, and the functions made available.
-You can also set a MCP server to 'autostart' in the settings, this will take effect on the next restart of your IDE.
+You can also set a MCP server to 'autostart' in the settings (true by default), this will take effect on the next restart of your IDE.
 Please note that in a browser deployment MCP servers are scoped per connection, i.e. if you manually start them, you need to start them once per browser tab.

 ### Using MCP Server Functions